 She has worked in New Zealand, New York, London and Canada on a variety of projects including Bake Off The Professionals, BBC Panorama, Star Wars and Marvel.
 She has worked across a wide range of roles from researcher, assistant producer, production coordinator and producer director.

 In 2022 she decided to follow her passion for documentaries by undertaking a masters in Directing Documentary at The National Film and Television School.
 This gave Kezia the opportunity to choose the topics for her own films and lead to the creation of female-focused documentaries, which are currently being submitted to international film festivals.
-While studying, Kezia worked with us on a number of projects and now that she has graduated, has joined us as a General Manager.
+While studying, Kezia worked with us on a number of projects, and she has also worked with us as our General Manager.

 Jane has spent over forty years working in the theatre.
 After a long and varied career in stage management working in regional, fringe and West End theatres she moved into producing.
 Following nine years with the highly regarded touring company Shared Experience, where she was responsible for numerous national and international tours, she moved to English Touring Theatre.
 She was Executive Producer at ETT for twelve years, producing more than 48 productions touring throughout the UK and established ETT Forge to mentor and support companies and artists interested in touring their work.
 Currently, as well as being Chair of the Scary Little Girls Advisory Board, she is the Chair of Flute Theatre and The Faction and also sits on the board of Derby Theatre.
 In 2017 she was named Theatre Employee of the Year by UK Theatre.
 She received an OBE for Services to Drama in the 2018 New Year’s Honours List.